MeRoSya/AncudTest/README.md

 ## Algorithm info
-The program uses modified merge sort and *file mapping*.<br> So the max size of the file, which is to sort, is limited only by the number of possible adresses (2^32 for x32 systems and 2^64 for x64 systems).<br>
+The program uses modified merge sort and *file mapping*.<br> So the max size of the file, which is to sort, is limited only by the number of possible addresses (2^32 for x32 systems and 2^64 for x64 systems).<br>
 So the biggest possible file to sort on x64 machine is *4 exabytes* and on x32 machine - *2 Gb*. <br>

  Sorting time (Tested with min part size 1 element):